ahmetemre0/basic-c-to-pseudocode-converter/README.md

-# Basic C to PseudoCode Convertor
+# Basic C to PseudoCode Converter

 This code takes basic and right designed C codes and converts it to the Pseudocode.